dask/dask/docs/source/array-creation.rst

 --------------------------

 Often we store data in several different locations and want to stitch them together.
-For this case please see docs on `concatenation and stacking`_.
+For this case please see docs on :doc:`concatenation and stacking <stack>`.

 Complex case